What is Storm Water?

 Water Damage from Condensation

 Condensation happens when there’s too much moisture for a certain temperature.
 In other words, condensation happens when warm, moist air touches a surface colder than the air.
 That air releases moisture in the form of water, which appears on the colder surface.
-You’ve seen it coming out of a cold glass on a warm day.
-And you see this on-air conditioner too.
+You’ve seen it coming out of a cold glass on a warm day, and you can see this on-air conditioners too.

 Air Conditioning Condensation

 The problem lies when your indoor unit starts pooling water!
 If you notice water buildup coming from your indoor AC unit, you should turn it off and call a professional immediately.
-Excess water could harm the parts of your air conditoner and can lead to water damage to your home.
-And it will be costly!
-If your drain pan overflows, that water could back up and wreak havoc on your home!
+Excess water will harm the parts of your air conditioner and lead to water damage to your home.
+This damage will be costly!
+If your drain pan overflows, the water can back up and wreak havoc on your home!
 If the condensation pan and line aren’t cleaned properly, algae and mold can grow inside them, which could cause clogging as well.
 This could also increase humidity and create musty odors and water damage to your home.

 Frozen Evaporator Coil